Govt gave NRO to clerics who caused riots: Zardari

 The minister shared that the TLP disowned the rioters, when the government sat with the party and showed its leaders video clips of those who resorted to violence.
 He explained that adequate measures were being taken by the cybercrime wing of FIA, PTA and Nadra.
 Besides, he continued that data of miscreants had also been obtained for geo-fencing and forensic purposes.

-While referring to one of the terms of the agreement signed with the TLP, the minister contended that it was every Pakistani’s right to file a review petition.
+The minister contended that it was every Pakistani’s right to file a review petition while referring to one of the terms of the agreement signed with the TLP.
 He said the implementation of the Supreme Court findings was the state’s responsibility, which would be fulfilled in letter and spirit.

 Comments